 - Fat 1/4 = approximately 18" x 21"

 Piecing the Tumbling Block Quilt:

 - In each of the corners of a Diamond, mark the point where the 1/4" seams intersect.
-Do this for 38 each of black and grey, 33 of the green, and the five gold/coral print Diamonds.
+Do this for 38 each of black and gray, 33 of the green, and the five gold/coral print Diamonds.

-- Sew a grey, black, and green or gold/coral Diamond together as shown in the picture below to make one of the blocks.
+- Sew a gray, black, and green or gold/coral Diamond together as shown in the picture below to make one of the blocks.
 Sew the seams only to the markings made in step 1 and not to the edge of the piece.
 Make 38 of the blocks (33 with green and 5 with gold/coral Diamonds).
 Do not press until the top is complete.